tillitis/dev-tillitis/hugo/content/tools/_index.md

 ## QEMU

-We have a TKey emulator based on QEMU.
+Tillitis provides a TKey emulator based on QEMU.

-Build our [qemu](https://github.com/tillitis/qemu).
-Use the `tk1`
-branch.
+Go to the `tk1` branch at [qemu](https://github.com/tillitis/qemu) to fetch the emulator and then build it, or execute the following commands:

 ```
 $ git clone -b tk1 https://github.com/tillitis/qemu